rafaelcattan/rafaelcattan.github.io/_posts/2025-12-05-forecasting.md

   <img src="/assets/images/forecasting/us_unemployment_with_ci.png" alt="Forecast Results" width="800">
 </p>

-Besides the time series itself I have added its confidence interval, a rolling 12-month average (more useful for high-volatility seires), and two distinct periods that diserve some attention: the 2008 financial crash and the 2020 Covid pandemics.
+Besides the time series itself I have added its confidence interval, a rolling 12-month average (more useful for high-volatility series), and two distinct periods that diserve some attention: the 2008 financial crash and the 2020 Covid pandemics.

-Since theses are not endogenous economic events, there is a good chance that our model will fail badly in those periods.
+Since these events are not endogenous economic events, there is a good chance that our model will fail badly in those periods.

 Despite these shocks, 80% of the observations fall between a 3.4-7.7% range, with a 5.8% mean and a 2.12 standard deviation.
 Meaning that under "normal periods" the serie is relatively stable.

-Another interesting observation is how unemployment behaved differently across these two periods.
-First the 2008 financial crisis took longer to reach its maximum level and also too longer to converge back to the period average.
+Another interesting observation is how unemployment behaved differently across the two periods.
+First the 2008 financial crisis took longer to reach its maximum level and more so to converge back to the period's average.
 The Covid shock, on the other hand, halved ocuppations extremely fast, but was also faster to converge.
 We can better illustrate this with the following plot:

 <p align="center">